hello-nrfcloud/backend/features/HistoricalRequest.feature.md

 <!-- @retry:tries=5,initialDelay=1000,delayFactor=2 -->

-Soon I should receive a message on the websocket that is equal to
+Soon I should receive a message on the websocket that matches

 ```json
 {